 What to Expect

-Independent learners will prefer Kaplan’s self-paced and Live Online Essentials courses.
-Both give you access to the company’s on-demand video library, course books, thousands of practice questions and full-length practice tests.
-The Live Online Essentials course also adds access to the SAT Channel.
+Independent learners will prefer Kaplan’s on demand course.
+It gives you access to the company’s on-demand video library, course books, thousands of practice questions and full-length practice tests.
+You also get access to the SAT Channel.
 Here, you’ll find an expanding collection of recorded webinars on all things SAT as well as a schedule of upcoming webinars.
 If you tune in live, you’ll have the chance to ask questions and interact with others through the company’s virtual classroom tool.
 Recorded videos are searchable by instructor, topic and difficulty, so you can quickly find the ones that match your needs.
 The SAT Channel is also included with Kaplan’s live courses.

 Kaplan Test Prep SAT Details